flyteorg/flyte/rsts/community/contribute.rst

 **4. Go to** http://localhost:3000/console/.

-How to access to Flyte UI, minio, postgress, k3s, and endpoints?
+How to access Flyte UI, minio, postgres, k3s, and endpoints?
 *************************************************************************